xdmushui/partner-center-sdk/develop/get-a-customer-by-id.md

 - A customer ID (`customer-tenant-id`).
 If you don't know the customer's ID, you can look it up in the Partner Center [dashboard](https://partner.microsoft.com/dashboard).
 Select **CSP** from the Partner Center menu, followed by **Customers**.
 Select the customer from the customer list, then select **Account**.
 On the customer’s Account page, look for the **Microsoft ID** in the **Customer Account Info** section.
 The Microsoft ID is the same as the customer ID  (`customer-tenant-id`).

+> [!IMPORTANT]
+> The Get Customer ID API call will not return the following attributes back in the response if the partner doesn't have DAP access on the customer tenant.
+Otherwise, it will return all the attributes listed in the response sample.
+> - CompanyProfileAddress
+> - CompanyProfileEmail
+> - Custom domains

 ## C\#

 To get a customer by ID, use your [**IAggregatePartner.Customers**](/dotnet/api/microsoft.store.partnercenter.ipartner.customers) collection, call the [**ById()**](/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method, then call the [**Get()**](/dotnet/api/microsoft.store.partnercenter.customers.icustomer.get) or [**GetAsync()**](/dotnet/api/microsoft.store.partnercenter.customers.icustomer.getasync) methods.